0345 050 7666 or firstname.lastname@example.org

 A scheme that aims to promote inclusion and remove the barriers to play, childcare and leisure for disabled children and young people.
 It is available for children from birth up to 18 years old with impairments or emotional, behavioural or learning difficulties who would otherwise be prevented from taking part.

-Short-term financial support is available to play, childcare and leisure providers (including childminders), to pay for additional staff hours to support children, fees, equipment or, in some instances, transport up to a maximum of £250 for children under five, or £500 for older children and young people.
+Short-term financial support is available to play, childcare and leisure providers (including childminders), to pay for additional staff hours to support children, fees, equipment or, in some instances, transport up to a maximum of £250 for children under five.
+For older children and young people there is up to £250 to pay fees and up to £500 to pay for staffing and additional equipment.
 These amounts are per child/young person per financial year.

-Information and advice to support the inclusion of disabled children is available from Childcare Development Officers and, for pre-school settings, from Early Years Special Educational Needs Inclusion Teachers.
+Information and advice to support the inclusion of disabled children is available from Community childcare and play, and for pre-school settings from Early Years Special Educational Needs Inclusion Teachers.

 The scheme cannot give grants retrospectively or give grants directly to parents.